ddanilyuk/KPIHubServer/README.md

 Server do not store any credential information.
 So that’s why u need to pass credentials for every request.

-Server use this data for receiving Bearea token and cookies.
+Server use this data for receiving Bearer token and cookies.

 ### Routing

 At the heart of the approach for routing was taken `vapor-routing` by pointfree.
-This library gives an opportunity to move routing-related code to separate library and then use it by iOS application.
+This library gives an opportunity to move routing-related code to separate library and use it in iOS application and server.

 ### Parsing

 This server use `swift-parsing` library for parsing HTML pages.

-There are a couple of parsers.
+Parsers:

 - `GroupParser`

-    Used for receiving group id’s from html pages
+    Receive groups IDs from HTML pages

 - `LessonsParser`

-    Extracting lessons from two schedule tables
+    Extract lessons from two schedule tables (first and second weeks)

 - `StudySheetActivitiesParser`